Emergencies: What to Know

 In an emergency, could you remember important information about your child's health?
 What information should you have close by, just in case?

 Can you treat a nosebleed?
 Do you know how to splint a broken bone?
-From minor injuries to medical emergencies, these guides help you deal with common childhood mishaps and injuries.
+Whether it's an emergency or not, these guides help you deal with common childhood mishaps and illnesses.

 What Happens in the Emergency Room?